ALEXGUOQ/TitleActivityViewController/README.md

 # TitleActivityViewController
 iOS system provided share sheet with custom title.
 Inspired by the [an0/WLActivityViewController](https://github.com/an0/WLActivityViewController) (Objective-C version).
-It provides you a chance to use pure Swift alternation in your next app.

 ## Usage
 - 1. Drag TitleActivityViewController.swift into your project;